MyTooliT/ICOc/Documentation/Introduction.md

 ##### Linux

-Please add the path to `commander` to the list `COMMANDS` → `PATH` → `LINUX` to the [configuration](#introduction:section:changing-configuration-values).
+Please add the path to `commander` to the list `commands` → `path` → `linux` to the [configuration](#introduction:section:changing-configuration-values).

 ##### macOS

 If you install Simplicity Studio or Simplicity Commander in the standard install path (`/Applications`) you do not need to change the config.
-If you put the application in a different directory, then please add the path to `commander` to the list `COMMANDS` → `PATH` → `MAC` in the [configuration](#introduction:section:changing-configuration-values).
+If you put the application in a different directory, then please add the path to `commander` to the list `commands` → `path` → `mac` in the [configuration](#introduction:section:changing-configuration-values).

 ##### Windows